MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_setqueuedlimit.md

 [in] A <a href="https://msdn.microsoft.com/library/windows/hardware/ff548225">D3DKMT_QUEUEDLIMIT_TYPE</a>-typed value that indicates the type of operations to set or retrieve the queued limit for.

+### -field QueuedPresentLimit

+[in/out] The limit for the number of present operations that can be queued for the device that is specified by <b>hDevice</b>.
+If the OpenGL installable client driver (ICD) sets <b>QueuedPresentLimit</b> to 0, the limit for the device is reset to the graphics adapter's default value, which is currently 3.
+The union that is contained in D3DKMT_SETQUEUEDLIMIT contains the limiting number if the <b>Type</b> member is D3DKMT_SET_QUEUEDLIMIT_PRESENT and retrieves the number if <b>Type</b> is D3DKMT_GET_QUEUEDLIMIT_PRESENT.

 ### -field VidPnSourceId

 [in] An integer that identifies a video present source that is in the path of a video present network (VidPN) topology.
 The union that is contained in D3DKMT_SETQUEUEDLIMIT contains the integer if the present operations are flips.